Prashant-Bhar8waj/Model_Explainability/Readme.md

       2. FGSM
       3. Random Noise
       4. Random Brightness
-    HINT: you can use https://albumentations.ai/ .for more image perturbations
 3. Integrate above things into your pytorch lightning template
    1. create explain.py that will do all the model explanations
    2. create robustness.py to check for model robustness
 4. Create a EXPLAINABILITY.md in log book folder of your repository
    1. Add the results (plots) of all the above things you’ve done
-5. Submit link to EXPLAINABILITY.md in your github repository

 `python src/explain.py source=images/test_images/ explainability=occlusion`